paulanunes85/hands-on-lab-platform-engineering-for-devs-pt-br/docs/workshop.md

 type: workshop
 title: Platform engineering for devs Hands-on Lab
 short_title: Platform engineering for devs
-description: This workshop will guide you on how to fast start your dev experience, and how to detect potential issues during runtime.
+description: This workshop will guide you on how to fast start your dev experience, how to deploy to Azure, and how to detect potential issues with your code during runtime.
 level: beginner # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
 navigation_numbering: false
 authors: # Required.
 You can add as many authors as needed